Compressed Hypothesis Testing: To Mix or Not to Mix?: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we numerically evaluate the performance of mixed observations in hypothesis testing.
-We first simulate the error probability of identifying anomalous random variables through linear mixed observations.
-The linear mixing used in the simulation is based on sparse bipartite graphs.
-In sparse bipartite graphs \cite{ExpanderCode, XHExpander, IndykSparse}, $n$ variable nodes on the left are used to represent the $n$ random variables, and $m$ measurement nodes on the right are used to represent the $m$ measurements.
+We numerically evaluate the performance of mixed observations in hypothesis testing.
+We first simulate the error probability of identifying abnormal random variables through linear mixed observations.
+The linear mixing used in the simulation is based on sparse bipartite graphs \cite{ExpanderCode, XHExpander, IndykSparse}.
+In the sparse bipartite graphs, $n$ variable nodes on the bottom are used to represent the $n$ random variables, and $m$ measurement nodes on the top are used to represent the $m$ measurements as shown in Fig. \ref{fig:factor_graph}.
 If and only if the $i$-th random variable is nontrivially involved in the $j$-th measurement, there is an edge connecting the $i$-th variable node to the $j$-th measurement node.
-Unlike sparse bipartite graphs already used in LDPC codes, and compressed sensing \cite{ExpanderCode, XHExpander, IndykSparse}, a novelty in this paper is that our sparse bipartite graphs are allowed to have more measurement nodes than variable nodes, namely $m \geq n$.
-In this simulation, there are $6$ edges emanating from each measurement node on the right, and there are $\frac{6m}{n}$ edges emanating from each variable node on the left.
-After a uniformly random permutation, the $6m$ edges emanating from the measurement nodes are plugged into the $6m$ edge ``sockets'' of the left variable nodes.
+In this simulation, there are $6$ edges emanating from each measurement node on the top, and there are $\frac{6m}{n}$ edges emanating from each variable node on the bottom.
+After a uniformly random permutation, the $6m$ edges emanating from the measurement nodes are plugged into the $6m$ edge ``sockets'' of the bottom variable nodes.
 If there is an edge connecting the $i$-th variable node to the $j$-th measurement node, then the linear mixing coefficient before the $i$-th random variable in the $j$-th measurement is set to $1$; otherwise that linear mixing coefficient is set to $0$.
-We call the Likelihood Ratio Test (LRT) with separate observations and mixed (compressed) observations as SLRT and CLRT respectively.
+We denote the Likelihood Test (LT) with separate observations and mixed (compressed) observations as SLT and CLT respectively.
 We also abbreviate the message passing and LASSO based hypothesis testing method to MP and LASSO in the figures below.